Karl Wilhelm Nitzsch

-Karl Wilhelm Nitzsch (22 December 1818 in Zerbst – 20 June 1880 in Berlin) was a German historian known for his studies of ancient Rome and medieval Germany.
+Karl Wilhelm Nitzsch (22 December 1818 – 20 June 1880) was a German historian known for his studies of ancient Rome and medieval Germany.
 He was the son of classical philologist Gregor Wilhelm Nitzsch (1790–1861).

-In 1842 he received his doctorate from the University of Kiel with a dissertation involving the Greek historian Polybius.
-Following graduation, he took an extended study trip to Italy (1842–43).
-In 1848 he became an associate professor at Kiel, where in 1858 he was named a full professor of history.
+In 1842, he received his doctorate from the University of Kiel with a dissertation involving the Greek historian Polybius.
+Following graduation, he took an extended study trip to Italy (1842–1843).
+In 1848, he became an associate professor at Kiel, where in 1858 he was named a full professor of history.
 Later, he was a professor of history at the Universities of Königsberg (from 1862) and Berlin (from 1872).